Pears for your heirs

 Walnuts and pears you plant for your heirs.

-The sense of the altruistic nature of tree planting was also expressed by Thomas Fuller in his work Gnomologia, 1732:
+The sense of the altruistic nature of tree planting was also expressed by Thomas Fuller in his work Gnomologia: A Collection of the Proverbs, Maxims and Adages That Inspired Benjamin Franklin and Poor Richard's Almanack, 1732:

 "He that plants trees loves others beside himself."